isomerpages/cris-precise/news-and-events/editorial-features/_posts/2025-09-26-post-Taiwan Biobank: An East Asian Resource for Precision Medicine.md

 to better understand psychiatric disorders.”</p>
 <h4><strong>Enabling Future Precision Medicine</strong></h4>
 <p>As of 2024, Taiwan Biobank data has been used in over 280 research projects
-and 300 publications, mostly by domestic researchers.<a href="https://globalgenomics.org/ihcc-cohort-spotlight-taiwan-biobank-twb/" rel="noopener nofollow" target="_blank"><sup>[4]</sup></a> Dr
-Lin said, “Existing polygenic risk scores—which estimate an individual’s genetic liability to disease—are typically developed from European datasets, and often do not translate well to non-European populations.
+and 300 publications, mostly by domestic researchers.
+Dr Lin said, “Existing polygenic risk scores—which estimate an individual’s genetic liability to disease—are typically developed from European datasets, and often do not translate well to non-European populations.
 In contrast, the Taiwan Biobank is uniquely designed to capture not only the health and genetic data of our population, but also environmental factors that may contribute to our polygenic risks.
 This makes it a valuable resource for researchers in Taiwan working to better understand genetic influences on disease within our population.”</p>
 <p>Work is also currently underway to establish a trusted research environment
 to enable international researchers to access biobank data, with the service targeted for launch in 2025.
 This is timely, as with its predominantly